bricoletc/delfies/paper/paper.md

 `delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of several nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, in preparation).
+Before these results are made publicly available with those publications, the author has prepared a subset of publicly-available data from the nematode *Oscheius onirici*, whose elimination breakpoint motif has been previously described [@Estrem2023].
+The data are available on Zenodo [@ZenodoData2024], and consist of a small genome region containing a known single breakpoint and alignment files for reads sequenced using three distinct technologies (Illumina NovaSeq, Oxford Nanopore Technologies PromethION and Pacific Biosciences Sequel II) and spanning a range of average read lengths (151bp to 11.9kbp) and per-base qualities (Q11 to Q28). `delfies` recovers a single, identical breakpoint across all three datasets.

 We anticipate this tool can be of broad use to researchers studying Programmed DNA Elimination, to characterise species known to eliminate but also to discover or screen for elimination in new species.
-This is especially relevant as new long-read and high-coverage sequencing data (of both germline and somatic cells) of eukaryotic species become increasingly available [@DTOL2022; @EBGP2022]. `delfies` may also be useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, notably cancer biology.
+This is especially relevant as new long-read and high-coverage sequencing data (of both germline and somatic cells) of eukaryotic species become increasingly available [@DTOL2022;
+@EBGP2022]. `delfies` may also be useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, notably cancer biology.

 # Acknowledgements